fxa/uritemplate-js/README.md

 Release Notes
 -------------
+* 0.2.4 fixed double encoding according [RubenVerborgh] and some Prefix modifiers bugs
 * 0.2.3 fixed bug with empty objects ('{?empty}' with '{empty:{}}' shall expand to '?empty=')
 * 0.2.2 fixed pct encoding bug with multibyte utf8 chars
 * 0.2.1 fixed a bug in package.json